Welsh Rugby Union: Responsibilities

 The WRU are responsible for the running of Welsh rugby, including 320 member clubs, the Welsh national team and National Leagues and Cups.
 The Welsh Rugby Union has a major role in the development of coaches, referees and players throughout all ages for both men and women.
 They also own the home of Welsh rugby union, the 74,500 capacity Millennium Stadium, Cardiff, "an icon of the modern Wales".

 After the national team the next highest level of representation in Wales is the four regions based around top club sides, but representing a larger area.
 These regions came into being in 2003 when the WRU elected to reduce the current top tier of Welsh professional rugby union from nine clubs into five regions modelled on the successful Irish provinces and the Super Rugby franchises in South Africa, Australia and New Zealand.
 The WRU had hoped to reduce the teams to four regions but Cardiff and Llanelli successfully argued for stand-alone status.
-After one year the Celtic Warriors region was closed down and the four surviving regional clubs are Cardiff Blues, Scarlets, Ospreys and Newport Gwent Dragons.
-They play in the Pro14, European Professional Club Rugby (Champions Cup and Challenge Cup) and Anglo-Welsh Cup competitions.
+After one year the Celtic Warriors region was closed down and the four surviving regional clubs are Cardiff Rugby, The Scarlets, Ospreys and Dragons RFC.
+They play in the United Rugby Championship, European Professional Club Rugby (Champions Cup and Challenge Cup) and Anglo-Welsh Cup competitions.
 Each region may call up players from a set of club teams within their area.
 These top club sides play in the 14-strong Welsh Premier Division.

 In August 2008 WRU chief Roger Lewis confirmed that the body was looking at a proposal to reinstate a fifth Welsh region, based in North Wales.
 Lewis admitted that he regretted the decision in 2004 to close down Celtic Warriors.
 In September 2008 a new North Wales Rugby development team was announced, likely to be based in Wrexham; ultimately, the team was launched as RGC 1404, and was to be based in Colwyn Bay instead of Wrexham.
 In the same month Llanelli Scarlets changed their name to simply Scarlets, believing the new name would better represent their region beyond Llanelli.